Anne Cumming: Personal life

 In 1948, she eloped with and later married the novelist Richard Mason.
 Richard and Felicity Mason separated in 1958 and were later divorced.
 Cumming had two children from her first marriage, but had no further children.
 Cumming had extramarital sexual partners in Britain, North Africa and the Middle East.
-During her marriage she had a longer relationship with the Italian designer, Beni Montresor.
+During her marriage she had a longer relationship with the Italian designer Beni Montresor.
 This was encouraged by her husband and only ended when Montresor took an interest in another man.

 In 1953, she started a platonic but deep relationship with the artist Brion Gysin.
 They had similar backgrounds and ages and were born in the same area.
 They referred to each other as brother and sister.
 Cumming helped to catalogue his paintings and, after he died in 1986, she arranged his funeral and for his ashes to be scattered at the Caves of Hercules in Morocco.

 While a translator in Greece, she met the writer Francis King, who was also working for the British Council.
 She enjoyed observing his homosexual adventures.

 Cumming discovered that she was HIV positive in 1986.
-She stayed in Britain to receive health care but she was keen to avoid publicity as she did not want to have her condition associated with her life style.
+She stayed in Britain to receive health care but she was keen to avoid publicity as she did not want to have her condition associated with her lifestyle.
 She became a social hostess introducing new talent to useful contacts.